Service Changes in Response to Safer-At-Home Directive

 Are you still holding community events and offering tours?

-Larimer Humane Society’s community events have been postponed or cancelled through the end of April, and we are not able to accommodate tours at this time.
+Larimer Humane Society is not able to accommodate tours at this time.

-We do still plan to hold the 30th annual Fire Hydrant 5K on Saturday, May 30 – either fully virtual or in a live/virtual hybrid format.
+The 30th annual Fire Hydrant 5K will take place on Saturday, May 30 in a fully virtual format!
 Click here to register or learn more!